milanaryal/milanaryal.github.io/src/_posts/2014-08-15-free-wordpress-dot-com-vs-self-hosted-wordpress-dot-org.md

 ---
 title: "Free WordPress.com V/S Self-Hosted WordPress.org"
+description: "WordPress.com or WordPress.org?
+If you're new to WordPress, it's a common question which needs a little explanation since the two get confused."
 date: 2014-08-15T12:02:00+05:45
-excerpt: "WordPress.com or WordPress.org?
-If you're new to WordPress, it's a common question which needs a little explanation since the two get confused."
 ---

 WordPress is such a huge platform that myths and questions always surrounded this community.
 One question that haunts every WordPress lover is whether to start [a free WordPress blog or hosting your own WordPress blog](https://wordpress.com/support/com-vs-org/){:rel="nofollow"}?
 You must be confused that what are the difference between these two, further is the explanation.